NCAR/HPC-Docs/docs/getting-started/getting-started.md

 ```
 After running the `ssh` command, you will be asked to authenticate to finish logging in.

 ---
-This page is just a copy of https://arc.ucar.edu/knowledge_base/87655186 in mkdown for demonstrations.
+This page is just a copy of https://arc.ucar.edu/knowledge_base/87655186 in mkdown for demonstrations with slight modifications.